euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Execution Flow

 Although the vaults themselves implement `checkAccountStatus`, there is no need for them to invoke this function directly.
-It will be called by the CVC when necessary.
-Instead, after performing any operation that could affect an account's liquidity, a vault should invoke `requireAccountStatusCheck` on the CVC to schedule a future callback.
+It will be called by the EVC when necessary.
+Instead, after performing any operation that could affect an account's liquidity, a vault should invoke `requireAccountStatusCheck` on the EVC to schedule a future callback.
 Additionally, operations that can affect the liquidity of a *separate* account will need their own `requireAccountStatusCheck` calls.

-Upon a `requireAccountStatusCheck` call, the CVC will determine whether the current execution context is in a batch and if so, it will defer checking the status for this account until the end of the execution context.
+Upon a `requireAccountStatusCheck` call, the EVC will determine whether the current execution context is in a batch and if so, it will defer checking the status for this account until the end of the execution context.
 Otherwise, the account status check will be performed immediately.

 There is a subtle complication that vault implementations should consider if they use reentrancy guards (which is recommended).
-When a vault is invoked *without* account status checks being deferred (ie, directly, not via the CVC), then when it calls `requireAccountStatusCheck` on the CVC, the CVC may immediately call back into the vault's `checkAccountStatus` function.
+When a vault is invoked *without* account status checks being deferred (ie, directly, not via the EVC), then when it calls `requireAccountStatusCheck` on the EVC, the EVC may immediately call back into the vault's `checkAccountStatus` function.
 A normal reentrancy guard would fail upon re-entering at this point.
 Because of this, the vault reference implementation relaxes the reentrancy modifier to allow `checkAccountStatus` call while invoking `requireAccountStatusCheck`.

 ### Single Controller